oresat/oresat-olaf/CONTRIBUTING.rst

         $ git pull
         $ git checkout -b your-branch-name

--   Make a virtual CAN bus.
+-   Using your favorite IDE or text editor, make your changes, commit your work as you go.

+-   Use `run.py` for quick testing

     .. code-block:: text

-        $ sudo ip link add dev vcan0 type vcan
-        $ sudo ip link set vcan0 up

--   Using your favorite editor, make your changes, commit your work as you go.
+        $ ./run.py

--   Push your commits to your fork on GitHub.
+-   Push your commits to your branch on GitHub.

     .. code-block:: text